 |Time to eat and chat with family.||Works against natural circadian rhythms.|

 |Scientifically higher chance of success in work and education.||Confusion of circadian rhythms, especially in the winter when the mornings are dark.|

-|Better chance of getting enough sleep.||Hard to get enough sleep if you go to bed late.|
+|Better chance of getting enough sleep.||It’s hard to get sufficient sleep if you go to bed late.|

 |Improved alertness and cognitive function.||Brain fog can occur when your body awakens.|

-What Time Do Early Birds Go to Bed?
+What Time Do Early Birds Go To Bed?

-When they do discuss bedtimes, they often glamourize short sleep cycles.
+When they do discuss bedtimes, they often glamourize their short sleep cycles.
 For example, Winston Churchill famously slept 4-5 hours per night during the war years of his tenure.

-The Best Time to Sleep and Wake Up
+Best Time To Sleep And Wake Up

-According to the University of Exeter, the window between 10 pm and 11 pm is optimal for falling asleep because sleep cycles change and become more REM-heavy after midnight.
+According to the University of Exeter, the window between 10 PM and 11 PM is optimal for falling asleep because sleep cycles change and become more REM-heavy after midnight.